run2bizdocs/documentation/en-us/docs/builder/advanced-options/process-integration-flow.md

 	    - Instance type.

 3. Variables
     - In this tab the selected variables that are part of this task must be selected.
 Several variables can be selected, which can be for input and / or output.
-The list presented here is the same as in the "**Variables**" tab of the workflow register.
+The list presented here is the same as in the "**Variables**" tab of the tracker register.

 4. User Actions
     - The user actions tab represents the actions that the user can trigger when executing a task and, depending on the **action** selected, the flow may follow an alternate flow, it all depends on modeling.
-The actions that are presented in this list are the same ones that were registered in the "Actions" tab of the workflow register.
+The actions that are presented in this list are the same ones that were registered in the "Actions" tab of the tracker register.

 5. Interface